How Car Title Loans Work for Less than ideal credit Borrowers

 23. Chime is a financial technology company, not a bank.
 Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

-24. The secured Chime Credit Builder Visa® Card is issued by Stride Bank, N.A., Member FDIC, pursuant to a license from Visa U.S.A.
+24. The secured Chime Visa® Credit Card is issued by The Bancorp Bank, N.A. or Stride Bank, N.A. pursuant to a license from Visa U.S.A.
 Inc. and may be used everywhere Visa credit cards are accepted.
+Please see the back of your Card for its issuing bank.

 25. Banking services and debit card provided by The Bancorp Bank N.A. or Stride Bank, N.A., Members FDIC, pursuant to a license from Visa U.S.A.
 Inc. and may be used everywhere Visa debit cards are accepted.